ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 All perturbation is performed completely at random; perturbation probabilities are constant across age, sex, race/ethnicity, etc.

-PUMA
+State and PUMA
-^^^^
+^^^^^^^^^^^^^^

 .. note::

-  For the purposes of this section, "PUMA" refers to the unique geographic area.
-  However, the "PUMA" column in the ACS data contains a PUMA code, which is only unique **in combination with state.**
+  The "PUMA" column in the ACS data contains a PUMA code, which is only unique **in combination with state.**
-  Since the simulation stores the PUMA code and state (which together identify the PUMA) separately, "PUMA" in this section refers to the combination of both.
+  The two columns together are what identifies the PUMA geographically.
+  That is why the operations in this section operate on both.

-**50% of the time,** we replace the PUMA with the PUMA value of another row in the data.
+**50% of the time,** we replace the state and PUMA of the sampled row with the state and PUMA values of another row in the data.
 How we select this replacement value depends on what we are currently sampling.

 Population initialization
 '''''''''''''''''''''''''

-When sampling households or GQ people from the entire ACS dataset for population initialization, all replacement values should be sampled from the same full ACS dataset, using the appropriate weights.
+When sampling households from the entire ACS dataset for population initialization, all replacement values should be sampled from the same full ACS dataset, using the appropriate weights.

-For example, imagine we have just sampled a GQ person (Row A) to initialize as a new simulant, and this row was randomly determined (according to the 50% probability) to have a perturbed PUMA.
+For example, imagine we have just sampled a household (Household A) to initialize into the simulated population, and this household was randomly determined (according to the 50% probability) to have a perturbed state and PUMA.
-Because Row A was selected for PUMA perturbation, we do not use Row A's PUMA value.
+We do not use Household A's state and PUMA values.
-Instead, we sample another GQ person (Row B) from the full ACS dataset, using person weighting.
+Instead, we sample another household (Household B) from the full ACS dataset, using household weighting.
-We assign Row B's PUMA value to the new simulant, which is now a combination of Row A's other attributes with Row B's PUMA.
+We assign Household B's state and PUMA values to the newly created household, which is now a combination of Household A's people with Household B's state and PUMA.

-If initializing a household, the process works similarly, except that Row A and Row B are households (not individuals), and Row B is sampled using household weights.
-All simulants in the new household are assigned Row B's PUMA value.

 International immigration
 '''''''''''''''''''''''''

-When sampling for immigration, there are three cases:
+When sampling for immigration, there are two cases:

 #.
 We are sampling households to add in household moves.
 #.
-We are sampling GQ people to add in GQ person moves.
-#.
 We are sampling people in non-GQ households to add in non-reference-person moves.

+Simulants added in the third type of immigration, GQ person moves, will have a state and PUMA combination set by their GQ type (because each GQ type is a single "household") and therefore are not eligible for perturbation.

 The details of the initial sampling are described in the immigration component documentation;
-here, we only consider how to perturb the PUMA values of an already-sampled entity (Row A), **which has already been selected according to the 50% probability to have a perturbed PUMA.**
+here, we only consider how to perturb the state and PUMA values of an already-sampled entity (Row A), **which has already been selected according to the 50% probability to have a perturbed state and PUMA.**

-**80% of the time** (this probability is constant) we sample a new PUMA value from the same "immigration subset" of the same entity type in the ACS PUMS data.
+**80% of the time** (this probability is constant) we sample a new state and PUMA combination from the same "immigration subset" of the same entity type in the ACS PUMS data.
 Specifically:

 #.
-If performing a household move, we sample the PUMA of another household with a recent
+If performing a household move, we sample the state and PUMA of another household with a recent
    immigrant reference person, using household weights.
 #.
-If performing a GQ person move, we sample the PUMA of another GQ person who is a recent
-   immigrant, using person weights.
-#.
-If performing a non-reference-person move, we sample the PUMA of another non-GQ person
+If performing a non-reference-person move, we sample the state and PUMA of another non-GQ person
    who is a recent immigrant and resides in a household where the reference person is not a recent immigrant, using person weights.

-**The remaining 20% of the time**, we sample a new PUMA value from the same entity type, but without regard to immigration characteristics.
+**The remaining 20% of the time**, we sample a new state and PUMA combination from the same entity type, but without regard to immigration characteristics.
 Specifically:

 #.
-If performing a household move, we sample the PUMA of any household in the full ACS data, using household weights.
+If performing a household move, we sample the state and PUMA of any household in the full ACS data, using household weights.
 #.
-If performing a GQ person move, we sample the PUMA of any GQ person in the full ACS data, using person weights.
-#.
-If performing a non-reference-person move, we sample the PUMA of any non-GQ person in the full ACS data, using person weights.
+If performing a non-reference-person move, we sample the state and PUMA of any non-GQ person in the full ACS data, using person weights.

-As in population initialization, if creating a new household, the entire household is assigned the replacement PUMA value.

 By including the 20% probability of sampling from the full dataset, we ensure that immigration may occur in any PUMA, even if no ACS respondents were recent immigrants to that PUMA.